Analida's Ethnic Spoon

 Savory Tarts

-Savory tarts are so versatile because you can go as far as your imagination will take you.
-Mine brought me here, to a potato, bacon, Gruyere tart that is the perfect meal to make on a Saturday, or Sunday evening, or anytime really.
+Savory tarts are popular because they are versatile, easy to customize, and perfect for both casual meals and entertaining.
+You can use simple ingredients and still create a dish that feels elegant and impressive.
+Mine brought me here, to a potato, bacon, Gruyère tart that is the perfect meal to make on a Saturday, or Sunday evening, or anytime really.
 I like to pair this rustic tart with a side of delicious greens drizzled with a simple pomegranate vinaigrette.
+This dish also pairs beautifully with a cannellini bean salad, Turkish gavurdagi salad, or lighter soups such as Middle Eastern lentil, carrot coriander, or creamy butternut squash and apple.
 The ingredients for this French tart are ones I always have on hand in my pantry/fridge.
-Making this tart is quick and easy since you can do some of the steps while your tart shell is cooling in the fridge.
+Making this tart is quick and easy since you can do some of the steps while your tart shell is chilling in the freezer.

 a cutting board with a cut potato bacon gruyere tart and a knife with a stack of white plates with forks on the right

-This potato, bacon, Gruyere tart is put together in layers.
-My ONLY word of advice is: slice the potatoes as thin as you can so they cook quickly.
-I find that using my chef knife works the best, especially when I don't want to drag out the mandolin.
+This potato, bacon, Gruyère tart is put together in layers.
+My main word of advice is: slice the potatoes as thin as you can so they cook quickly.
+Use a mandolin for the best results.
 While you can season with any herb you want, I prefer using herbes de provence (my very own blend).
 Check out the recipe, it contains lavender, YES, lavender!
+(Food grade.)

 A close up of slices of potato bacon gruyere tart.